THE THUNDERBIRDS

 Jamila Musayeva, Violin I:

-In 1998, at the age of 12, she received a scholarship from the President and was included in the "Golden Book for Young Talents."
-In 2003, she was named "Best Violinist of the Year."
-She studied with Prof. Daniel Gaede at the Nuremberg University of Music and with Prof. Christoph Schickedanz at the University of Music and Theatre Hamburg.
-Since 2015, she has been a member of the Nuremberg Symphony Orchestra and, since December 2016, a part of the Feuerbach Quartett.
+Jamila studied with Prof. Daniel Gaede at the Nuremberg University of Music and with Prof. Christoph Schickedanz at the University of Music and Theatre Hamburg.
+Since 2015, she has been a member of the Nuremberg Symphony Orchestra and joined the FEUERBACH QUARTETT in 2016.

 Max Eisinger, Violin II:

 Max studied classical violin, jazz, and composition in Nuremberg, Hanover, Warsaw, and Amsterdam.
-Engagements as a musician and composer took him to Austria, Italy, Ireland, Luxembourg, Israel, Poland, the Netherlands, and Switzerland.
-Since 2021, he has held a teaching position at the Academy for Theatre and Dance in Amsterdam and is a sought-after instructor for chamber music and improvisation, including at the Music Academy Weikersheim, the University of Music, Theatre, and Media Hannover, at the national competition Jugend Musiziert, and the Music Swap Lab of the Deutsche Kammerphilharmonie Bremen, with which he won the OPUS KLASSIK in 2021.
+His compositions have been performed by the Dutch National Opera & Ballet, the Nuremberg Symphony Orchestra, and in numerous film and theatre productions.
+He teaches at the Academy for Theatre and Dance Amsterdam, the University of Music, Theatre and Media Hanover, and the Weikersheim Music Academy, and is part of the Music Swap Lab of the Deutsche Kammerphilharmonie Bremen, which received the OPUS KLASSIK Award in 2021.

 Eugen Hubert, Viola: